Home

 Germinating the seeds

-Getting started -- You may plant each seed in individual, small containers.
-Or you plant them all in a single container, but it may be difficult to transplant them later.
-Either way, use pots with drainage holes
+Getting started -- You may plant each seed in individual, small containers, such as seedling starter trays.
+Or you plant them all in a single, larger container, but it may be difficult to separate the roots later.
+Either way, use containers with drainage holes

-Until the seeds sprout, ensure that the surface soil doesn't dry out.
-A plastic dome or bag may be used to maintain moisture, but leave it open a crack to allow some fresh air in.
-You may need to drip a few drops of water over the seeds every day to keep the soil moist.
+Until the seeds sprout, ensure that the surface soil always stays moist.
+A plastic dome or bag may be used to maintain near-100% humidity, but leave it open a crack to allow some fresh air in.
+You may need to drip a few drops of water over the seeds every day to keep the seeds moist.

-The ideal temperature for germination is between 65 to 74 degrees F (18-23°C).
+The ideal temperature for germination is between 65 to 77 degrees F (18-25°C).
 A little cooler at night is ok.
-Avoid letting them get above 77° F (25°C).
-I recommend placing a thermometer near the pots, because the temperature can vary in different parts of a room.
+Avoid letting them get above 80° F (27°C) for prolonged periods.
+I recommend placing a minimum/maximum thermometer near the pots.

-They should start germinating in 3 to 5 weeks, but allow up to 8 weeks for any slow ones to sprout.
+They should start germinating in 3 to 5 weeks, and continue for about a month.
 For the first 2-3 weeks after sprouting, continue keeping the soil surface moist.
+After that, you may remove them from any plastic dome.

 Growing onward...